The mutation process on the ancestral line under selection: The pruned lookdown ancestral selection graph

 together with $\alpha_0=1$ and $\lim_{n\to\infty} \alpha_n = 0$.
 Due to \eqref{conv_pi}, we also have that $b^N_n \to \beta_n$ as $N \to \infty$ for $n\geq 0$, where $\beta_n \defeq \E(\cY_\infty^n)$.
 The $\beta_n$ satisfy the sampling recursion

 complemented by the boundary conditions $\beta_0=1$ and $\lim_{n\to\infty}\beta_n=0$, see \cite{ASG} or \cite{Baake}.

 For $r \to \infty$, the ancestral type becomes stationary again; we denote by $\cA_\infty$ a random variable with this stationary distribution.
-The stationary probability of a type-1 ancestor is given by the analogue of \eqref{anc_unfit}, that is,
+The stationary probability of a type-1 (a type-0) ancestor is given by the analogue of \eqref{anc_unfit} (of \eqref{anc_fit}), that is,